December 28, 2017

 Emails are a great way to spread the word about industry news or company promotions.
 They are a great way to provide your customers with valuable content, as well as encourage retention and brand loyalty.
 Unlike other distribution channels, most of the time you know exactly who your audience is and have the assurance that they’re interested in your message because they’ve subscribed to a mailing list to receive emails from your company.
 Because inboxes are filled with dozens of spam emails every day, it’s important that every email you send is valuable, interesting, and engaging for the reader.

 Social media has grown exponentially in recent years to become one of the most commonly used content distribution channels.
 But social media platforms are not one-size-fits-all, so it’s important to understand the purpose of each before you start using them.
 Here are some quick facts about the platforms and what users expect to see on them to help you determine which social media channels are appropriate for your brand.

 From website and landing page development to social media management and blogging, we’ve helped clients create engaging content and reach their audience on a variety of platforms.
 If you find yourself in need of these services and more, let us help you achieve better results from your content marketing.
 Get in touch with us today.

-Stay tuned for the next post in this series where we’ll discuss the five basic content categories you should focus on to create more meaningful content for your audience.
+Stay tuned for the next post in this series where we’ll discuss the three basic content categories you should focus on to create more meaningful content for your audience.